cturek/home/docs/classes.md

 Introduction to the structure, properties and processing of materials used in engineering applications.
 Topics include: material structure (bonding, crystalline and non-crystalline structures, imperfections); equilibrium microstructures; diffusion, nucleation, growth, kinetics, non-equilibrium processing; microstructure, properties and processing of: steel, ceramics, polymers and composites; creep and yield; fracture mechanics; and the selection of materials and appropriate performance indices.

-Taught by Professor Gordon Krauss, FA21.
+Taught by Gordon Krauss, FA21.

 # Engr 85: Digital Electronics and Computer Engineering

 Design and implementation of digital systems.
 Topics include levels of abstraction, Boolean algebra, combinational logic, sequential logic, finite state machines, hardware description languages, computer arithmetic, C and assembly programming, embedded systems, and microarchitecture.
 Lab practices include simulation, prototyping, and debugging.

-Taught by Professor David Harris, FA21.
+Taught by David Harris, FA21.

 # Engr 84: Electronic and Magnetic Circuits and Devices

 Introduction to the fundamental principles underlying electronic devices and applications of these devices in circuits.
 Topics include electrical properties of materials; physical electronics (with emphasis on semiconductors and semiconductor devices); passive linear electrical and magnetic circuits; active linear circuits (including elementary transistor amplifiers and the impact of non-ideal characteristics of operational amplifiers on circuit behavior); operating point linearization and load-line analysis; electromagnetic devices such as transformers.

-Taught by Professor Ruye Wang, SP21.
+Taught by Ruye Wang, SP21.

 # Engr 83: Continuum Mechanics

 The fundamentals of modeling continuous media, including: stress, strain and constitutive relations; elements of tensor analysis; basic applications of solid and fluid mechanics (including beam theory, torsion, statically indeterminate problems and Bernoulli's principle); application of conservation laws to control volumes.

-Taught by Professor Phillip Cha, SP21.
+Taught by Phillip Cha, SP21.

 # Engr 82: Chemical and Thermal Processes

 The basic elements of thermal and chemical processes, including: state variables, open and closed systems, and mass balance; energy balance, First Law of Thermodynamics for reactive and non-reactive systems; entropy balance, Second Law of Thermodynamics, thermodynamic cycles and efficiency.

-Taught by Professor Erik Spjut, FA20.
+Taught by Erik Spjut, FA20.

 # Engr 4: Introduction to Engineering Design and Manufacturing